 Like all Chromebooks, the Acer C720 relies heavily on Google's cloud-based ecosystem.
 Lose your (Wi-Fi-only) Internet connection and you can use only a limited number of apps.
 Although Dan Seifert at TheVerge.com says Google is "clearly making an effort" to improve usability offline, things aren't "quite polished enough for extended use just yet."
 ComputerShopper.com agrees, adding that there's a learning curve to mastering how to work offline with a Chromebook that may frustrate first-time users.
 "It certainly flummoxed us," says John Burek.

-Like all Chromebooks, the Acer C7 benefits from its deep ties to Google's cloud-based ecosystem.
+Still, there are some upsides to a Chrome-based operating system.
 When you sign in to the Chrome browser, you'll find all your bookmarks there if you use Chrome on other PCs.
 Gmail and Google Calendar sync up nicely, too.
-Google also offers 100 GB of free Google Drive cloud-based storage for two years to Chromebook buyers.
-That helps ease the pain of the base C7's scant 16 GB of flash memory.
+Google also offers 100 GB of free Google Drive cloud-based storage for two years to Chromebook buyers, which helps ease the pain of the base C720's scant 16 GB of flash memory.